zlj-zz/dotconfig/ranger/README.md

 Show hidden file by default.
 Show line number by default.

 - If you want to preview pictures, remember to install `w3m`.
+- If you want to preview PDF, remember to install `fmt`.
 - If you want to preview vedio, remember to install `ffmpegthumbnailer`.
 It's used to generate a thumbnail of a vedio.
 - If you want to compressed file, you should install `stool`.